 One the my favorite kitchen tools is called a disher.
 They look like ice cream scoops with a squeeze handle.
 I have them in sizes #16, #30,# 40, #60 and #100 to portion everything from muffins to salads and desserts to appetizers.

-To cook, brown the meatballs in a little olive oil, turning them as they cook.
-Use a non-stick saute or fry pan.
+To cook, brown the meatballs in a little olive oil, turning them as they cook in a non-stick saute or fry pan.
 When brown all over, pour the sauce over the top and simmer, covered, until turkey is no longer pink.
 It will take just a few minutes.

 For the bottom layer, use either a brown rice pasta or soft, creamy polenta.
 If you are using brown rice pasta, the best brand I have found is Jovial.
 Try their spaghetti and other shapes as well.
 No one would ever know it was not regular pasta!
 The taste and texture are terrific.